sergyDwhiz/Algos/CONTRIBUTING.md

 1. Fork the repository and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
-3. Ensure the test suite passes.3.
-If you've changed APIs, update the documentation.
-4. Make sure your code lints.
+3. Make sure your code lints.
-5. Issue that pull request!
+4. Issue that pull request!

 ## Styleguides